Venturing into the new normal

-We urge everyone to avoid rushing and travel during the initial weeks.
+We urge everyone to avoid rushing and traveling during the initial weeks.
 The rush could also lead to traffic accidents.
 Except for the essential ones, please avoid leisure trips.

-Moreover, should there be undetected cases of coronavirus, allowing movement beyond the district starting tomorrow also means that disease could spread to other parts of the country.
+Moreover, should there be undetected cases of coronavirus, allowing movement beyond the district starting tomorrow also means that the disease could spread to other parts of the country?

-Which is why we categorised the areas and districts into low and high risks.
-It is implied that we do not have “risk free” areas.
+This is why we categorized the areas and districts into low and high risks.
+It is implied that we do not have “risk-free” areas.

 For now, all areas (not districts) adjacent to international boundaries are considered as high risk.
-With advice from Ministry of Health, government will inform public on the risk levels of the areas and districts, as and when required.
+With advice from the Ministry of Health, the government will inform the public about the risk levels of the areas and districts, as and when required.

-1. Starting 5am, September 11, inter-district movement of vehicles are allowed.
+1. Starting 5 am, September 11, inter-district movement of vehicles is allowed.

-2. For record and management of information that will assist government in effective response to combat the spread of the disease, all travellers will have to register with the Royal Bhutan Police.3.
+2. For record and management of information that will assist the government’s ineffective response to combat the spread of the disease, all travelers will have to register with the Royal Bhutan Police.3.
 Registrations can be done online.
 Please visit the link http://www.cpms.rbp.gov.bt.
-Those who are unable to register online can call helpdesk at 1010.
+Those who are unable to register online can call the helpdesk at 1010.

 4. Busses are allowed to ferry passengers up to 50 percent of the capacity.

-In keeping with the epidemiological status of an area or a district, government introduces following measures to complement surveillance efforts to prevent spread of COVID-19 from high to low risk areas.
+In keeping with the epidemiological status of an area or a district, the government introduces the following measures to complement surveillance efforts to prevent the spread of COVID-19 from high to low-risk areas.

-1. Those travelling from high risk to low risk areas will have to undergo a seven-day mandatory facility quarantine at the place of origin.
+1. Those traveling from high risk to low-risk areas will have to undergo a seven-day mandatory facility quarantine at the place of origin.

 2. A COVID-19 test will be carried out at the end of the quarantine period.

-3. For emergencies (medical and death related), travellers from high risk to low risk areas will be tested and released on the same day, but in a contained manner and under strict supervision.
+3. For emergencies (medical and death related), travelers from high-risk to low-risk areas will be tested and released on the same day, but in a contained manner and under strict supervision.

 2. Regional taskforce members will update the public on the stages of unlocking and subsequent relaxations.

-3. Elderlies and individuals with co-morbid conditions are discouraged from travelling to high risk areas.
+3. Elderlies and individuals with co-morbid conditions are discouraged from traveling to high-risk areas.

-1. Individuals travelling from one high risk to another high risk area need not go through the quarantine protocol, unless specified by health ministry.
+1. Individuals traveling from one high-risk to another high-risk area need not go through the quarantine protocol unless specified by the health ministry.

-1. Sports facilities like gym, yoga, dance studios and rubber tracks can operate at 50 percent capacity.
+1. Sports facilities like gyms, yoga, dance studios, and rubber tracks can operate at 50 percent capacity.

 4. Archery may be played, subject to not more than 15 participants.
 No spectators are allowed.

-6. Parks and public places can open with strict monitoring of crowd.
+6. Parks and public places can open with strict monitoring of the crowd.

-1. Classes X and XII will resume from September 14, and Classes IX and XI will also start on-campus school from September 21.
-Those classes in high risk areas will have to wait until the unlocking procedures are complete in those places.
+1. Classes X and XII will resume on September 14, and Classes IX and XI will also start on-campus school from September 21.
+Those classes in high-risk areas will have to wait until the unlocking procedures are complete in those places.